Half-Guinea-Press/zymurgical-oubliette/docs/group-n/index.md

     - Warren - retired mercenary worked for Skarda
     - Chadwick - merchant who led the recent refugee's
     - Vulcan - leader of the free willed Doppelgangers
-    - Serra - Cleric the healed the common folk and fought the Doppelgangers
     - Galvin - leader of the commoners before Skarda escaped
     - One Evil Yak-Man
     - Aung Htin Kyaw